 Their theme is about the intersection of culture, arts and technology.
 That is reflected in their mandatory three quarter core sequence called Culture, Art and Technology (CAT)!.
 You are also required to take 1 course in Information Technology Fluency as well as 10 breadth courses in subjects such as social sciences, math, sciences and art.

 The location and the dorms get mixed reviews from students.
-Most of them are too fond of the location, though they do like the dorms/apartments for freshmen.
+Most of them are not too fond of the location, though they do like the dorms/apartments for freshmen.
 The dining options also did not get the best reviews, but some students said that were quite okay.

 Seventh is a brand new college whose inaugural year is going to be 2020!
 There is not much posted on UCSD’s site about its general requirements or the thesis.
 Their theme appears to be interdisciplinary and using varied perspectives to go deeper into your major.
 It does not really reveal too much.
 We’ll update this as we come to know more about it.